Siya-15/federated-healthcare-surveillance-system/docs/development-log.md

 ### Notes
 For this prototype, the patient table was recreated and reseeded because the data is synthetic.
 In production, schema migrations would be used.

+### Recovery Prediction API

+Status: In Progress

+Added request schema for recovery prediction.

+Fields:
+- disease
+- severity
+- treatment
+- age

+Purpose:
+Defines the API contract for recovery prediction and ensures consistency with the model's training features.